maattam/engine/README.md

 * ** Qt Quick integration **

-    [Qt Quick] allows for easy creation of dynamic user interfaces using a JavaScript-based QML declarative language.
+    [Qt Quick] allows for easy creation of dynamic user interfaces using JavaScript-based QML declarative language.
     Qt allows easy signaling between QML and C\+\+ parts of the engine.
 In the future I might look into scripting whole scenes in QML instead of C\+\+.